 Now that you know what a pin should look like, what exactly should you be pinning?
 Well, obviously most brands pin their products, but you need to go beyond the norm.
 Don’t just post a photo of your top-selling item – post photos of someone using it, or a tutorial or video that shows what it can do.
 If you’re a clothing retailer, show how to style an item!
 Post photos of your products in a variety of contexts as well as any other blog posts, videos or images that are tangentially related to your brand.
 This method not only creates diversity in your boards, but it also tells your audience that you’re selling a lifestyle and a story – not just a product.

 Do you have a brand blog?
 Good for you!
 Now pin those posts!
 Pinners are always on the hunt for useful information to help them through a problem or show them how to do an activity.
 Pin your blog posts along with an associated image to add interest.
 You can use Easil Pinterest templates for this as well; simply customize a framework so that the title of your blog post is emblazoned on the imagery, then add a background to complement the substance of the post.

 Encourage Pinning Via Other Platforms

 It’s difficult to get people to pin without any sort of encouragement.
 This is where your other social media platforms can help support your Pinterest boards.
-Post links to your recent pins on Facebook or Twitter so that your followers can view what’s new and then easily re-pin.
+Post links to your recent pins on Facebook or Twitter so that your followers can view what’s new and then easily re-pin, and use a plugin like Social Warfare to get your share buttons front and centre.
 Your social media networks should all work in tandem, so never post to just one – spread the love to each of your platforms so you get the most visibility possible.